Monoclonal antibodies to treat cancer

-One way the immune system normally attacks foreign substances in the body is by making large numbers of different antibodies.
-An antibody is a “sticky” protein that targets a specific antigen.
+One way the immune system attacks foreign substances in the body is by making large numbers of antibodies.
+An antibody is a protein that sticks to a specific protein called an antigen.
 Antibodies circulate in the body until they find and attach to the antigen.
-Once attached, they recruit other parts of the immune system to destroy the cells containing the antigen.
+Once attached, they can recruit other parts of the immune system to destroy the cells containing the antigen.

 Types of monoclonal antibodies

 Two types of monoclonal antibodies are used in cancer treatments.

 Naked mAbs are antibodies that work by themselves.
 There is no drug or radioactive material attached to them.
 These are the most common type of mAbs used to treat cancer.

 Most naked mAbs attach to antigens on cancer cells, but some work by binding to antigens on other, non-cancerous cells, or to even free-floating proteins.

 - Some boost a person’s immune response against cancer cells by attaching to them and acting as a marker for the body’s immune system to destroy them.